 - 2 teaspoons sea salt more or less to taste

 - 2 teaspoons crushed red pepper more or less to taste

 - 1 teaspoon freshly ground black pepper more or less to taste

 - 1/2 cup heavy cream

 - In a large, deep dutch oven add the uncooked pasta, onion, mushrooms, broccoli, broth, garlic, crushed red pepper, dried herbs, salt and pepper.

 - Stir until everything is combined.
 Bring the ingredients to a boil, cover and cook on medium heat for 12-15 minutes. *Be sure to stir half way through cooking!

-- Remove lid, and stir in the grated Parmesan cheese, chicken, and heavy cream.
-Top with parmesan cheese shavings, and enjoy!
+- Remove lid, and stir in the grated Parmesan cheese and heavy cream.
+Enjoy!

 Nutrition information is automatically calculated, so should only be used as an approximation.